FutureProofHomes/Documentation/docs/satellite1-troubleshooting.md

     <br>![Logs Console](/assets/TroubleshootingLogsConsole.png){ width="100%" loading=lazy }</br>

     If you click on "Reset Device" you should see a whole bunch of useful messages and information.
-Scroll backup and take a look.
+Scroll back up and take a look.

     <br>![Troubleshooting Logs](/assets/TroubleshootingLogs.png){ width="100%" loading=lazy }</br>